Tapeworm infection: taeniasis

-Taeniasis is infection caused by a particular tapeworm species.
-These may include Taenia saginata, T. solium, and T. asiatica.
+Taeniasis is infection caused by a particular tapeworm called Taenia.
+There are 32 recognised species of Taenia, but only 3 appear to affect humans, these include Taenia saginata, T. solium, and T. asiatica.

 How do you contract taeniasis?

-Taeniasis occurs when an individual ingests contaminated, undercooked or raw meat, usually beef (T. saginata) or pork (T. solium and T. asiatica).
+Taeniasis occurs when an individual eats contaminated, undercooked or raw meat, usually beef, where cattle are infected with T. saginata, or pork, where pigs are infected with T. solium and T. asiatica.

 What are the symptoms of taeniasis?

-Most individuals with tapeworm infections are asymptomatic.
-However, tapeworms can cause gastrointestinal symptoms such as abdominal pain, weight loss, poor appetite, and upset stomach.
+Most individuals with taeniasis do not show any signs or symptoms of tapeworm infection.
+However, some people may have gastrointestinal symptoms such as abdominal pain, weight loss, poor appetite, and upset stomach.
 Sometimes, individuals with taeniasis can see tapeworm segments (called proglottids) being passed through the anus and in the stool.

 Taeniasis can lead to urticaria, an itchy rash of wheals and hives.